alessiodionisi/qemu-vmnet/README.md

 ## Requirements

 - macOS 10.10 or later.
-- Any QEMU version that supports `socket` networking), I tested it with 6.1.0 on ARM.
+- Any QEMU version that supports `socket` networking, I tested it with 6.1.0 on ARM.

 ## Getting started